-Advisor or its affiliates will also receive a disposition fee in an amount of up to one-half of the brokerage commission paid on the sale of an asset, but in no event greater than 3% of the contract sales price of each property or other investment sold; provided, however, in no event may the aggregate disposition fees paid to the Advisor and any real estate commissions paid to unaffiliated third parties exceed 6% of the contract sales price.
-In addition, pursuant to the Amended and Restated Advisory Agreement, during the first year following the consummation of the Mergers, if the Company sells a property previously owned by Moody I, then any disposition fee to which Advisor would be entitled will be reduced by an amount equal to the portion of the Moody I Advisor Payment attributable to such property.
-As of December 31, 2016, the Company had not paid any disposition fees to Advisor.
+Advisor or its affiliates will also receive a disposition fee, subject to limitation if the property was previously owned by Moody I, in an amount of up to one-half of the brokerage commission paid on the sale of an asset, but in no event greater than 3% of the contract sales price of each property or other investment sold; provided, however, in no event may the aggregate disposition fees paid to the Advisor and any real estate commissions paid to unaffiliated third parties exceed 6% of the contract sales price.
+During the first year following the consummation of the Mergers, if the Company sells a property that was previously owned by Moody I, then any disposition fee to which the Advisor would be entitled under the Advisory Agreement will be reduced by an amount equal to the portion of the Moody I Advisor Payment attributable to such property.
+As of December 31, 2017, the Company had not paid any disposition fees to Advisor.